Kariko83/X-wing-Custom-Storage-Bins/Ship-Photos-for-modeling/README.md

 #X-wing Custom Storage Bins

-This section is a repository for images and mesurements to help accurately model containers for ships.
+This section is a repository for images to help accurately model containers for ships.